Speech-Language Hearing Sciences

 The Speech Language Hearing Sciences major focuses on the study of human communication and its disorders.
 Coursework is completed in the areas of anatomy and neurophysiology, linguistics, speech and hearing science, speech, language, hearing development, and an overview of the clinical process.
 Biology, physics or chemistry, statistics, and social sciences are additional general education courses taken that meet the American Speech-Language-Hearing Association (ASHA) certification requirements.
 Clinical observation, interprofessional collaboration, and service-learning experiences are integral parts of the curriculum.

 The curriculum allows you to choose an emphasis in one of the following areas: education/special education, allied health, deaf studies, audiology or you may choose to complete a minor instead.
 During the senior year, students engage in a capstone experience focusing on clinical services, a project, or research.
 There are opportunities during the undergraduate curriculum to get involved in research experiences.
 Review UC Undergraduate Research Experiences.

 The University of Cincinnati has established academic success criteria for first-year applicants to bachelor's degree programs.
 All students are encouraged to apply.
 Please visit High School Student Admissions for more information about first-year student admission requirements.

 A Bachelor of Science in Speech Language Hearing Sciences is a pre-professional degree that prepares students for graduate work in either audiology or speech-language pathology.
 A master's degree is necessary for professional certification and licensure as a speech-language pathologist, and a clinical doctoral degree is required to be certified as an audiologist.

-According to the Bureau of Labor Statistics, the job outlook for audiologist is expected to grow 16% by 2028 (much faster than the national average) and the current median pay is $75,920 per year.
+According to the Bureau of Labor Statistics, the job outlook for audiologist is expected to grow 16% by 2030 (much faster than the national average), and the current median pay is $81,030 per year.
 The job outlook for speech-language pathologists is expected to grow 29% (much faster than the national average), and the current median pay is $80,480 per year.